Accounting Issues with Startups Business

 It’s essential to devise a financial portfolio that demonstrates your financial position.
 Doing so won’t only help you avoid common accounting challenges but also enable you to convince investors and raise capital.

 2. Handling Cash Flow

 So much happens in the initial few months of a business that keeping track of cash flow can become challenging.
 It’s hard to manage what’s coming and going out of your company.
 If you accept or make payments via multiple methods, it might be an added challenge to consolidate all funds flowing in and out.

 As a startup owner, you need to understand that it could take 12-18 months for a new business to see profits.
-It’s essential to be patient and, at the same time, handle the cash flow carefully.
+It’s essential to be patient and, at the same time, handle and manage the cash flow carefully.
 Implementing an accounting software solution becomes critical here, as it allows you to manage your entire finances from one place.

 3. Managing Payroll

 Hiring a powerful team is the key to making a new business successful.
 It doesn’t matter if you have a team of four people or 20 employees, managing payroll efficiently is critical.
 It might seem doable when your team is small, but as you expand, the payroll process can get tedious and more time-consuming.